Astro-Sean/finder_chart/README.md

 # Size of scale bar in arcminutes
 scalebar = 1

-# Size of cutout in arcseconds
+# Size of inset cutout in arcseconds
 inset_cutsize = 8

 # Size of inset scalebar in arcseconds